arno-di-loreto/apihandyman.io/_posts/2016-03-02-writing-openapi-swagger-specification-tutorial-part-2-the-basics.md

 series: Writing OpenAPI (Swagger) Specification Tutorial
 series_title: Part 2 - The basics
 ---
-After [discovering](/writing-openapi-swagger-specification-tutorial-part-1-introduction/) what is the OpenAPI Specification format, it's now time to write a first simple OpenAPI Specification file to learn the basics.
+After [discovering](/writing-openapi-swagger-specification-tutorial-part-1-introduction/) what is the OpenAPI Specification format, it's now time to write a first simple OpenAPI Specification file to learn the basics.<!--more-->

 # Writing OpenAPI (fka Swagger) Specification tutorial
 This tutorial is composed of several posts: